Fire ant eradication and suppression treatment

 - by air, using a helicopter on large acreage properties.

-If treatment by helicopter is planned for your property, a Biosecurity Queensland officer will contact you to let you know that aerial treatment will take place and to discuss the process.
-For further information about aerial treatment operations, please read our frequently asked questions.
+If treatment by helicopter is planned for your property, a program officer will contact you to let you know that aerial treatment will take place and to discuss the process.

 In this guide: